Terms and Conditions – mini sessions

 3. SESSION FEES:

 3.1.
-A non-refundable session fee of £250.00 is required before the session.
+A non-refundable session fee of £199.00 is required before the session.
 A date for a session will not be confirmed between the parties until such time as payment has been received.
-The session fee covers the photographer (as appointed by the Supplier)’s (the Photographer) time, use of equipment, editing and online viewing gallery and three 10x8 inch prints.
+The session fee covers the photographer (as appointed by the Supplier)’s (the Photographer) time, use of equipment, editing and online viewing gallery, five digital file downloads and matching prints up to A4 size.
 The Client may cancel a session at any time but in doing so shall forfeit any monies paid in advance.
 If you or your children are sick, please give a minimum of 24 hours’ notice to reschedule your session.
-If 24 hours’ notice is not given or the client fails to attend the session, there will be a £250.00 re-booking fee charged.
+If 24 hours’ notice is not given or the client fails to attend the session, there will be a £199.00 re-booking fee charged.

 - 4.2.
 The price of Products shall not vary from the time of booking.